Advancing patient safety and the profession of nurse anesthesia.

-The Texas Association of Nurse Anesthetists (TxANA) is a not for profit association aimed to advance the profession of nurse anesthesia, enhance the art and science of anesthesiology, and facilitate the provision of accessible, affordable, high quality health care.
+The Texas Association of Nurse Anesthetists (TxANA) was founded on August 9, 1974.
 Its goals include facilitating cooperation between nurse anesthetists and the medical profession, hospitals, healthcare providers, and other agencies interested in anesthesia.
 The membership is limited to Certified Registered Nurse Anesthetists (CRNAs) and Nurse Anesthesia Students who are members of the American Association of Nurse Anesthetists (AANA).
 TxANA currently represents over 5,700 members.